GIMP Developer Site now have improved navigation!

 This tells how script plugins can “print” messages to a user.
 It is a reference manual for several functions in the ScriptFu language.

 Some of the functions are like in other Scheme language implementations, but have additional effects since ScriptFu is the “system” that wraps or catches their effects.
+Most scheme functions we discuss are called for their side effects, and not for the value they return.

 Introduction